Join us for a three-day,

 Sciences.
 Instructors from near and far will come to share their

 knowledge of the crafts belonging to the medieval world as well as

 to the SCA.
 Classes will range from discussion and lecture

 based to hands-on activities.
-Past events have featured a wide
+We will have a wide range of classes

-range of classes which included; lampworking, fiber crafts,
+which will include; lampworking, fiber crafts, cooking, medieval

 Some classes will require you to bring supplies or have a class

 fee, be sure to read through the descriptions and contact the event